The lower central series of a right-angled Artin group: Lyndon elements of

 This completes the induction proof.
 The only part we have not covered is the fact that the sets $I_{a,b}$ and $\{\alpha_c\}_{c \in I_{a,b}}$ are independent of $X$ and $L$, however this is clear as we did not need use our choice of $L$ or $X$ at any point in the proof. \end{proof}

-Proposition \ref{p:key} implies that that the image of $\ell$ in $L_\G$ is closed under the bracket operation, so is a subalgebra of $L_\G$.
-As $L_\G$ is the smallest subalgebra of $\mathcal{L}(U)$ containing $\{\mathbf{v_1,\ldots,v_r}\}$, and this set is in the image of $\ell$, this means that $\ell$ is surjective.
-We hve shown in Corollary \ref{c:inj} that $\ell$ is also injective.
+Proposition \ref{p:key} implies that the image of $\ell$ in $L_\G$ is closed under the bracket operation, so is a subalgebra of $L_\G$.
+As $L_\G$ is the smallest subalgebra of $\mathcal{L}(U)$ containing $\{\mathbf{v_1,\ldots,v_n}\}$, and this set is in the image of $\ell$, this means that $\ell$ is surjective.
+We have shown in Corollary \ref{c:inj} that $\ell$ is also injective.

 \begin{corollary} The map $\ell:\mathbb{Z}[LE(M)] \to L_\G$ is bijective. \end{corollary}